MichnaSylwia/Portfolio/README.md

 # Portfolio
 ## About me
 Since last year I have been expanding my knowledge of testing and technical skills.
 I haven't lost my motivation to learn and I would like to gain experience.
-I'm a quality enthusiast who prefers to solve the assigned tasks right away and not postpone them until later.
+Below are the projects I did as part of my study (currently expanding my knowledge of Java and Selenium).
+I'm also exploring the possibilities of Cypress.

 ## [Test Cases for Statistical Process Control](https://drive.google.com/file/d/1UuBd6j9zmAqWEOTCTnm7ZSJqYeanwAT4/view?usp=sharing)